HNoMS Olav Tryggvason

-The minelayer HNoMS Olav Tryggvason was built by the naval shipyard at Horten in the early 1930s and had build number 119.
+HNoMS Olav Tryggvason was a minelayer that was built by the naval shipyard at Horten in the early 1930s with the yard number 119.
 She served in the Royal Norwegian Navy until captured by the Germans in 1940.
 The Germans renamed her first Albatros II, and a few days later Brummer.
 She was wrecked in a British bombing raid in northern Germany in April 1945.

 Description

 The Olav Tryggvason was considered a well armed and balanced ship, with an engine plant consisting of both steam turbines and diesel engines.
 Olav Tryggvason was the first Norwegian warship equipped with a basic gun computer, allowing all four main guns to be fired at the same time at one target with some degree of accuracy.

 Pre-war service

 Before the outbreak of the Second World War, the Olav Tryggvason served as a cadet training ship in the summer season, taking aboard 55 cadets and showing the flag around Western Europe on training cruises.
 One of the cadets serving on board in the 1930s was Crown Prince Olav of Norway.